GHRSST/GDS/l2p.md

 ## Overview description of the GHRSST L2P data product

 The GHRSST Level-2 Pre-processed (L2P) products are the basic building blocks from which all other GHRSST SST data products can be derived.
 L2P data products should ideally be made available within the GHRSST R/GTS framework to the user community in real time within 3 hours after the reception of data at the satellite.
-For every L2P file that is generated, appropriate ISO metadata (specified in [Add reference to Section 12.1](#section12.1)) must also be created and registered at the GHRSST Master Metadata Repository (MMR) system (see [Add reference to AD-1](#AD-1) for more details).
+For every L2P file that is generated, appropriate ISO metadata (specified in [Overview description of the GMPE data product](#section12.1)) must also be created and registered at the GHRSST Master Metadata Repository (MMR) system (see [AD-1](#AD-1) for more details).

 L2P products include SST data as delivered by a data provider in their native format (swath, grid, or vector), together with a number of ancillary fields that simplify interpretation an application of the SST data.
 The main difference between input L2 SST data file and the output GHRSST L2P data file is that additional confidence data and sensor specific error estimates for each pixel value are included and the original SST data files are reformatted into the L2P specification.
 No adjustments to the input L2 SST measurements are allowed but instead, sensor specific error statistics are used to provide bias error and standard deviation estimates.
 A user wishing to correct L2P SST data can apply these estimates to the SST values directly.
 Full orbit input data files may be split into ascending and descending files or smaller granules and a unique L2P output may be generated for each file.
 The common format of L2P products allows data users to code with the security so that as new satellite derived SST data sets are brought on-line, very minimal code changes are required to make full use of new L2P data.
 Time previously spent on coding different i/o routines for each satellite data set can now be spent applying the data to various applications and societal benefits instead.